-Surviving Open Days | Top Tips for Parents
+Surviving Open Days | Top tips for parents

-by Judith CharltonA university Open Day is a chance for soon-to-be-students and their parents to explore what it's like to study at university and the campus experience.
-Families get the chance to find out about courses, accommodation, student support, and careers' services.
+A university Open Day is a chance for soon-to-be-students and their parents to find out what it's like to study at university, explore the campus experience, accommodation, student support and more.

-Yes, university Open Days - both on campus and virtual - are free and open to both students and their parents.
-Some prospective students may wonder whether their parents should join them for Open Days at all, but many of the events and talks are targeted at educating and supporting parents as their child starts this new chapter in their lives.
+Some prospective students may wonder whether their parents should join them for Open Days, but many of the events and talks are targeted at educating, informing and supporting parents as their child starts this new chapter in their lives.

 Get to know the university before you attend an Open Day

-Speak to staff – not just the teaching staff!
+Speak to staff - not just the teaching staff

 Open Days are a fantastic opportunity to get an insight into what it’s really like at a university.